Skip to content

 Setting up the TTY

 1. First, you need to figure out what tty device corresponds to the Mbed board.
 It will generally be one of the /dev/ttyACMx devices, which you can list by running ls -l /dev/ttyACM*.
-Maybe the easiest way to identify the right one is to unplug and replug the board and see which ttyACM device vanishes and reappears.
+Generally the easiest way to identify which is by running sudo dmesg -w in a console, then plugging in the device and looking at the prints produced by the kernel.
+(If the device has multiple TTYs, see "Devices with Multiple TTYs" below)

 2. Then, once you have found it, get the serial number of the Mbed device from its tty: